sakydev/briskLimbs/README.md

 That's it.
 Now visit "http://{yourhost}/briskLimbs" in your browser and follow configuration instructions.

+Are you having problems installing?
+Shoot an email at brisklimbs@gmail.com and we'll be happy to do it for you.
+FREE :)

 #### Official Addons
 Addons allow you to extend basic functionality of BriskLimbs by adding new features, enhancing existing ones or simply making something easier.